Story Content

 “It is a phenomenal set of circumstances that brought us here,” said Snowden.
 “It really is a dream come true for me.”

-The center, which will receive $8 million in annual funding from the CSU Chancellor’s Office, will oversee and implement recommendations in the CSU’s 2023 Black Student Success Report.
+The center will oversee and implement recommendations in the CSU’s 2023 Black Student Success Report.
 The report, which reflected information from all 23 of the system’s universities, identified barriers to Black student success and strategies to address them.
+Its recommendations include creating comprehensive strategies to enroll and retain Black students, developing an inclusive and culturally relevant curriculum, and investing in the recruitment and retention of Black faculty and staff.

-Snowden, who most recently served as associate vice president of Equity, Institutional Effectiveness, and Innovation at American River College, is set to begin his new position at Sac State in the coming weeks.
+Snowden, who most recently served as associate vice president of Equity, Institutional Effectiveness, and Innovation at American River College, has just begun his new interim position at Sac State.

 His wife, Michele Foss-Snowden, is a Sac State professor of Communication Studies and a Black Honors College faculty member.